hapax/hapax.github.io/assets/teaching.md

 	</figure>

-These illustrate some of the pitfalls of word problems and textbook efforts at "real world" mathematics.
+These illustrate some of the pitfalls of word problems and textbook efforts at "real life" mathematics.
-They are not without promise.
-They feature real objects, like mothballs and sandpiles, and connect rates of change to geometry.
+They are not without promise, featuring real objects, like mothballs and sandpiles, and connecting rates of change to geometry.
-But they are still contrived and lifeless; there is no motivation, no insight.
+But somehow, they are still contrived and lifeless, just another species of shrub.
-We are still in the scrubland, and not in the real world at all.
-If you'll pardon the pun, they have a *world* problem.

 ## An elementary example